Signatures of spin-triplet excitations in optical conductivity of valence bond solids: Optical conductivity calculation for the ideal Kagome lattice antiferromagnet

 \paragraph{36-site VBS$_3$:}

-In the case of the 36-site VBS$_3$ state in Fig. \ref{fig:VBS_patterns} (c), overall patterns in the triplon dispersions, optical conductivity, and density of states are quite similar to the previous cases with important differences.
-In this case, {even} for $D=0$, there is substantial triplon dispersion as shown in Fig. \ref{fig:36_VBS_3_band_conductivity} (a).
+In the case of the 36-site VBS$_3$ state in Fig. \ref{fig:VBS_patterns} (c), overall patterns in the triplon dispersions, optical conductivity, and density of states are quite similar to the previous cases with several important differences.
+In this case, even for $D=0$, there is substantial triplon dispersion as shown in Fig. \ref{fig:36_VBS_3_band_conductivity} (a).
 Thus, even for $D=0$, the two triplon density of states is not composed of pure delta-functions and this is directly reflected in the optical conductivity.
 As $D/J$ is increased, similar to other cases, $D^{(2)}(\omega)$, and consequently $\sigma^{(2)}(\omega)$ lose sharp peak-like structures.
+On the other hand, in the 36-site VBS$_3$ state triplon dispersion is less degenerate than in the previous two VBS phases as revealed by DM interaction.
+When the DM interaction is absent, $\omega_{\tau,b}({\bf k}) ~ (\tau=\pm,0)$ are all degenerate due to the SO(3) spin-rotation symmetry (see \ref{fig:36_VBS_3_band_conductivity} (a)).
+If the DM interaction is, however, turned on, the degeneracy is lifted as $\omega_{+,b}({\bf k})\ne\omega_{-,b}({\bf k})$ due to the lack of inversion symmetry (see magneta and blue lines in Fig. \ref{fig:36_VBS_3_band_conductivity} (b)$\sim$(d)) unlike in the other two VBS phases where $\omega_{+,b}({\bf k})=\omega_{-,b}({\bf k})$ holds because of the inversion and time reversal symmetries.

-While some of the details of the peak shapes may actually change when fluctuations are taken into account, we notice the startling qualitative feature that in all the three cases considered, the sharp structures in optical conductivity is increasingly replaced with many closed spaced peaks.
+While some of the details of the peak shapes may actually change when fluctuations beyond mean-field approximation are taken into account, we notice the startling qualitative feature that in all the three cases considered, the sharp structures in optical conductivity is increasingly replaced with many closed spaced peaks.
 This is a reflection that the triplon band structure becomes more dispersive with increasing DM interaction.
-Interestingly, similar effects have recently been observed even in certain spin liquid states on the Kagome lattice where the effect of the DM term is to increase the spinon dispersion.\cite{2013_Dodds} In those cases, the resulting dynamic spin-structure factor becomes more and more diffused.
+Interestingly, similar effects have recently been observed even in certain spin liquid states on the Kagome lattice where the effect of the DM term is to increase the spinon dispersion \cite{2013_Dodds}.
+In those cases, the resulting dynamic spin-structure factor becomes more and more diffused.

-In the present case, in absence of sufficient experimental resolution these peaks may appear a broad incoherent feature in optical conductivity, which increases as the DM term is increased.
-The resulting envelope of the incoherent structure may even mimic a power-law response within a limited range of frequency.
-Such power-law responses are expected in certain U(1) spin-liquid states.\cite{2007_Ng,2013_Potter,2013_Pilon}
+In the present case, in absence of sufficient experimental resolution these peaks may appear a broad feature in optical conductivity, which increases as the DM term is increased.
+The resulting envelope of the peak structure may even mimic a power-law response within a limited range of frequency.
+Such power-law responses are expected in certain U(1) spin-liquid states \cite{2007_Ng,2013_Potter,2013_Pilon}.